Protesters knock down Roosevelt, Lincoln statues in Portland

-The group threw chains around Roosevelt’s statue, officially titled “Theodore Roosevelt, Rough Rider.”
-They threw red paint on the monument and began using a blowtorch on the statue’s base, news outlets reported.
+The group Sunday night threw chains around Roosevelt’s statue, officially titled “Theodore Roosevelt, Rough Rider.”
+They splashed red paint on the monument and used a blowtorch on the statue’s base, news outlets reported.

-The crowd pulled down the statue just before 9 p.m.
+The statue was pulled down by the crowd just before 9 p.m.
 The group later turned their attention toward Lincoln’s statue, pulling it down about eight minutes later.

 Historians have said Roosevelt expressed hostility toward Native Americans, once saying: “I don’t go so far as to think that the only good Indians are dead Indians, but I believe nine out of every 10 are ...”